Frequently asked Questions

 - Are we ready to make an informed decision, or would we need to learn more or engage more broadly?

-Members will receive updates on projects, with interactive two-way communication (such as via Skype) in addition to written reports where practical.
+Members will receive updates on projects, via video conferences in addition to written reports where practical.
 In addition to qualitative updates, members will receive more formal reports with quantitative outcomes such as adoption, change in farm income, and social return on investment.

 From time to time, typically around a theme such as a location or alumni group, Grow Further will issue a call for a new investment circle.
-Once 15 pledges have been accepted from 15 prospective members, the pledges will be collected and the circle initiated.
-The maximum size of a circle is 500 members, above which new applications will be held until the circle is sub-divided.
+The minimum size of a circle is 15 and the maximum 500.
+Activities will initiate when a circle reaches 15 members, and circles above 500 will be subdivided.
 Larger investment circles will delegate work to committees.
-Whether or not there are committees, all members of an investment circle will have access to educational programs that may include (lectures, workshops, and field trips to research institutes and farms.
+Whether there are committees, all members of an investment circle will have access to educational programs that may include (lectures, workshops, and field trips to research institutes and farms).

 Each investment circle will operate one or more grant cycles, each lasting a few months, according to the following steps: